 Another character you can use is ‘%’.
 This filters by what’s deemed as your ‘favourite’ for a record type you choose.
 In my case, on the Sales Order Processor Role Centre, I have ‘My Items’ located towards the bottom of the page.
 To try this, you may need to personalise your Role Centre.

-Date range filters
+Date range filters in Business Central

 If we are looking for records which have particular associated dates, we can use a different set of filters to narrow down the results.
-So below I will show a series of examples and illustrate how different character combinations can provide useful filtered views for your records.
+Below I will show a series of examples and illustrate how different character combinations can provide useful filtered views for your records.
 Just for reference, I am showing these examples between the 13th and 20th April 2022, so you can see the filters working as intended.

 Today, current day and work day filters